on February 18th, 2020 (JST) current information.

 Currency and Exchange Rate

 Since 2016, banknotes have successively been updated with new designs that include a watermark in the center.
-As of May 2019, the $5, $10, and $50 denominations have been updated, while the $20 denomination is scheduled to be updated in October 2019.
+(In 2020, the $100 bill is scheduled to be updated.)

 A consumption tax of 10% called GST is added to almost all products in Australia.
 Visitors can have this tax refunded by completing a procedure at the TRS booth at the airport upon their return if they leave Australia within 30 days, the products are taken from the country unused as hand luggage, and purchases are at least $300 in total at each store.